rvsrnvsn/ICML2019/README.md

 _Yann LeCun_

 + Model-free RL very inefficient in terms of sample efficiency, requiring many trials (which is why it has been successful in games but not in many real-world applications)
-  - Elf OpenGo: 20 milion self-play games (2000 GPU for 14 days)
+  - Elf OpenGo: 20 million self-play games (2000 GPU for 14 days)
   - StarCraft AlphaStar: 200 years of equivalent real-time play
 + How do humans and animals learn?
   - Spoiler: Learn models of the world